 - How Are Coccidia Spread Among Humans?
 Most human cases of toxoplasmosis come from contact with contaminated soil, water, or food, not from cats.
 Still, it’s important to use good hygiene around cats and cat feces, especially if a cat’s coccidia status is unknown.

 - How Are Coccidia Spread From Cats to Dogs?
 If your dog has a tendency to get into the kitty litter to play with or eat cat feces (ick!), do all you can to discourage this behavior.

 HOW DO CATS GET COCCIDIA IN THE FIRST PLACE?

 Cats can catch coccidia the same way humans do: from contact with feces or by eating infected animals, such as rodents.

 Kittens frequently get the parasite from contact with their mother’s bodies while nursing.
-Infected kittens less than six months old almost always get sick, since their immune systems are immature.
-Coccidia are also frequently passed among cats at shelters.
+Infected kittens less than six months old almost always get sick since their immune systems are immature.
+Coccidia is also frequently passed among cats at shelters.

 Some forms of coccidia, such as Toxoplasma, use rodents as alternate hosts, so cats get infected by eating them.